5 Top Differences between Dutch in the Netherlands and Belgium

 3. The informal Dutch

 In the use of the formal “U” has become obsolete and most Dutch will use the formerly informal “je” with strangers.
-In Flanders, however, “U” is still commonly used and it might be considered impolite to use “je” with strangers or in a formal situation.
+In Flanders, however, “U” is still commonly used.
+“Je” is used on TV or the radio and for speaking with children but would sound a little unusual in everyday conversation between adults.
 To Dutch ears, the Flemish sound a little old-fashioned while to the Flemish, the Dutch sound a little rude because of this stylistic difference.

 In this video, you´ll get some tips about how to learn Dutch